solangii/b-plus-tree/readme.md

 **All about b tree. (b-tree, b+tree, b*tree)**

-The B tree is useful in places such as file systems and databases.The B+ tree we implemented above complements the slow key traversal in the B tree.Therefore, in this report, we will examine various types of B trees.
+The B tree is useful in places such as file systems and data bases.
+The B+ tree we implemented above complements the slow key traversal in the B tree.Therefore, in this report, we will examine various types of B trees.

 ## 0. Introduce